-The conflict over the control of Mandatory Palestine did not start only in the 1930s; yet, there is no doubt that the revolt (or the “revolution”, according to the Palestinians) of the late 1930s was an important landmark in the history of the consolidation of a Palestinian nation and a resistive national Palestinian identity.
+Although the conflict over the control of Mandatory Palestine did not start in the 1930s, the Great Revolt (or the “revolution,” in the discourse of the Palestinians) was undoubtedly an important landmark in the history of consolidating the Palestinian nation and a resistive national Palestinian identity.

-The Great Arab revolt in Palestine erupted on the 15th of April in 1936, when two Jews were killed by Arab Palestinians.
-The murder was apparently committed on a criminal rather than a national background; yet, it was the spark that lit the great fire, as violence turned into a comprehensive Arab rebellion, joined by thousands of Arab Palestinians, of all social backgrounds and geographical zones.
-The revolt started with a general strike in the Arab areas of the Mandatory Palestine, and its expansion to the port of Jaffa was a severe stroke for the mandatory authorities.
-To coordinate the movements of the Palestinian masses in the strike, a national committee (Al-Lajna al-Qawmiyya) was established, to formulate the main national demands of the Arab Palestinian people.
+The Great Revolt in Palestine erupted on the April 15, 1936, when two Jews were killed by Arab Palestinians.
+Although the murder was apparently committed due to criminal rather than national motives, it sparked violence, which turned into a comprehensive Arab rebellion, joined by thousands of Arab Palestinians, from all social backgrounds and geographical areas.
+The revolt started with a general strike in the Arab areas of the Mandatory Palestine, and its expansion to the port of Jaffa was a severe blow for the mandatory authorities.
+The National Committee (al-Lajna al-qawmiyya) was established to coordinate the movements of the Palestinian masses in the strike and to formulate the main national demands of the Arab Palestinian people.

-That period witnessed the emergence of new groups of warriors, that attacked the British forces, and sometimes Jewish forces and settlements too.
-One of these groups’ leaders was Sheikh Izz ad-Din al-Qassam.
-The Marxist-Palestinian historian Emile Touma does not disregard the religious characteristics of these groups; and he simultaneously indicates that they were more developed than the traditional Palestinian leadership of that time, for they directed their operations mainly towards the British, and depended more on popular forces, lower social classes and Palestinian peasants, than on urban feudalists and Effendis (noble masters).
+That period witnessed the emergence of new groups of rebels who attacked the British forces and sometimes Jewish forces and settlements too.
+One of the leaders was Sheikh Izz ad-Din al-Qassam.
+The Marxist-Palestinian historian Emile Touma does not disregard the religious characteristics of these groups and simultaneously indicates that they were more developed than the traditional Palestinian leadership of that time, as they directed their operations mainly toward the British and depended more on popular forces, lower social classes, and Palestinian peasants, than on urban feudalists and effendis.

-It is worth accentuating the persistent use of the term “Jihad” during the revolt, to describe the operations of the Palestinian rebels: in addition to the fact that the groups of the Palestinian revolutionists and the 200 Syrian warriors who arrived in Palestine to take part in the revolt were called “Mujahidoun”.
-Moreover, Palestinian leaders, exiled to Damascus, established a body called “Al-Lajna al- Markaziya lil-Jihad al-Qawmi fi Falastin” (The Central Committee for the National Jihad in Palestine).
-The religious dimension of the revolt is agreed upon by different historians of different streams; however, the term “Jihad” obtained a national dimension too (although nationalism was not yet mature), as reflected in the addition of the word “Qawmi” (national) to the name of the central committee, and through considering the “establishment of an independent secular Arab state” in Mandatory Palestine the main goal for all political operations conducted by the Palestinians during those years.
+It is worth emphasizing the persistent use of the term jihad during the revolt to describe the operations of the Palestinian rebels; in addition, the groups of the Palestinian rebels and the 200 Syrian fighters who arrived in Palestine to take part in the revolt were called mujahidūn.
+Moreover, Palestinian leaders who were exiled to Damascus established a body called al-Lajna al-markaziya lil-jihad al-qawmi fi Falastin (The Central Committee for the National Jihad in Palestine).
+Historians from different streams agree upon the religious dimension of the revolt; however, the term jihad obtained a national dimension too (although nationalism had not yet matured), as reflected in the addition of the word qawmī (national) to the name of the central committee, and by considering the “establishment of an independent secular Arab state” in Mandatory Palestine, the main goal for all political operations conducted by the Palestinians during those years.

-The Great Revolt was an important landmark in the development of the self-consciousness of the Palestinian people, and symbolised national and social discontent among the poor classes and the peasants towards the submissive urban leadership, that was mainly funded by the British.
-This revulsion in the part of the “Mujahidoun” towards the urban culture was also reflected in the expansion of the revolt outside the big cities, towards the villages, and the transformation of the peasant and his traditional kuffiyeh (scarf) into the main symbols of the nascent Palestinian nationalism.
-Many years later, upon the emergence of the Palestinian national movement in exile, the Kuffiyeh became anew the main symbol of resistive nationalism.
+The Great Revolt was an important landmark in the development of the self-consciousness of the Palestinian people, and it symbolized the national and social discontent among the poor classes and the peasants toward the submissive urban leadership, which was mainly funded by the British.
+This revulsion on the part of the mujahidūn toward the urban culture was also reflected in the expansion of the revolt outside the big cities, toward the villages, and the transformation of the peasant and the traditional kaffiyeh (scarf) into the main symbols of the nascent Palestinian nationalism.
+Many years later, upon the emergence of the Palestinian national movement in exile, the kaffiyeh became anew the main symbol of the Palestinians’ national resistance.

-The brutal oppression of the revolt, the people’s exhaustion and the splits that started to appear between the different Palestinian forces and parties brought the revolt to an end, resulting in 15,000 wounded, 5600 detained and 5000 dead.
+The brutal oppression of the revolt, the people’s exhaustion, and the rifts that occurred between the different Palestinian forces and parties brought the revolt to an end, resulting in 15,000 wounded, 5600 detained, and 5000 dead.

-The 1948 Arab-Israeli War- the first failure of the Arab regimes
+The 1948 Arab-Israeli War – The First Failure of the Arab Regimes